In 2021, Google needs to keep growing and supporting Google TV

 That above point doesn't have me too concerned, but what I'm really anxious to see is how much the "Live" page of Google TV opens up to other television apps.
 As it currently stands, YouTube TV subscribers can browse through a live guide of their channels directly within the Google TV interface.
 It's clean, seamless, and really helps tie the whole experience together.

 This is supposed to expand to other providers in 2021, but as of right now, the exact details on how quickly that will happen remain unclear.
-Opening this up ASAP to companies like Sling TV, Hulu, and Philo would give Google TV an even greater edge than it already has.
+Opening this up ASAP to companies like Sling TV (opens in new tab), Hulu (opens in new tab), and Philo (opens in new tab) would give Google TV an even greater edge than it already has.

 Finally, and perhaps the most important, Google needs to 100% commit to the Google TV brand as its go-to destination for all things streaming.